 The achievements that this award will honor should involve service learning, community service, engaged learning, or some other type of activity that promotes social awareness and the spirit of inclusion.
-There are many possible constituencies who could be involved in these types of contributions: students in a class or directed study; students in clubs or participating in co-curricular activities; university faculty and administrators involved in curriculum change; consultants who broaden clients' perspectives; or employees coming together to benefit others outside the typical constraints of their jobs.
+There are many possible constituencies who could be involved in these types of contributions: students in a class or directed study, students in clubs or participating in co-curricular activities, university faculty and administrators involved in curriculum change, consultants who broaden clients' perspectives, or employees coming together to benefit others outside the typical constraints of their jobs.

 The work or project should demonstrate the core values of partnership.
 The participants should learn about and benefit one another.
-There should be a continual analysis, evaluation, feedback loop during the partnership, which can be a fixed or ongoing collaboration.
+There should be a continual analysis, evaluation, and feedback loop during the partnership, which can be a fixed or ongoing collaboration.